Christians You Should Know: William Wilberforce Micah Hendry

 “…a due sense of its value would be assuredly impressed on us by the diligent study of the Word of God, that blessed repository of divine truth and consolation.
 Thence it is that we are to learn our obligations and our duty, what we are to believe and what to practice.
 And, surely, one would think it could not be required to press men to the perusal of the sacred volume.
 Reason dictates, Revelation commands;…Yet, is it not undeniable that with the Bible in our houses, we are ignorant of its contents; and that hence, in a great measure, it arises, that the bulk of the Christian world know so little, and mistake so greatly, in what regards the religion which they profess?”

-Slavery, in Great Britain, was abolished on a Friday.
+A bill to abolish slavery in Great Britain was passed in the House of Commons on a Friday.
 Wilberforce was told the joyful news on Saturday.
 Then, William Wilberforce died on Sunday.
 His faithful labor had not been in vain.
 Doubtless, the day he heard the news was one of great rejoicing.
-He had spent his entire adult life for this cause, and God used him greatly.
-May God raise up more godly leaders who will persevere for God’s glory, the gospel’s sake, and the love of others.
+He spent his entire adult life for this cause, and God used him greatly.
+May God raise more godly leaders who will persevere for God’s glory, the gospel’s sake, and the love of others.

 A Suggestion for Further Reading…